MyGreenGo/cdk-wireguard-vpn-lib/README.md

 ## What

-A CDK library to develop a Wireguard VPN, to use for example, as a Bastion
+A CDK library to develop a Wireguard VPN, to use for example, as a Bastion.

 ### Components: